chapmanb/cloudbiolinux/README.md

+CloudBioLinux is a build and deployment system for virtual machines that can run on local PCs, and in the Cloud.
+CloudLinux is based on the Fabric system, written in Python.
+There is little need to understand Python, though, as most configuration is done through configuration files.
+Other scripting languages can be added too.

-CloudBioLinux provides a [Fabric build file][3] which will install a large selection of Bioinformatics and machine learning libraries on a bare machine.
-This is ideally designed for Amazon EC2 or VirtualBox, where you start with a bare bones system and bootstrap to a ready to go instance.
-Packages to install are fully customizable, and by default include a large suite of bioinformatics tools and libraries.
+CloudBioLinux provides a [Fabric build file][3] which installs a large selection of Bioinformatics and machine learning libraries on a bare virtual machine (VM) image, or freshly installed PC.
+CloudBioLinux is designed for VMs on the desktop, such as VirtualBox, or cloud providers, such as Amazon EC2, where you start with a bare bones system and bootstrap to a ready to go instance.
+Included software packages are fully customizable.
+By default CloudBioLinux includes a large suite of bioinformatics tools and libraries, largely pulled from the package management system provided by the image.

 # Using an instance